-1) WHEN THE LIFT CONTROL LEVER IS IN THE LIFT POSITION
+1) WHEN THE LIFT CONTROL LEVER IS IN THE LIFT POSITION (14/16BRJ-7)

 When the lift control lever is pulled back, the m1 valve on the lift block is moves to open position.
+The oil from hydraulic gear pump(1) flows into main control valve(2) and then goes to the large chamber of lift cylinder(3).